What Kind of Napkins Are Best for Weddings?

 It's your big day, and you want everything to be perfect, from the décor down to your choice of napkins.
 So, what’s the best fabric for wedding napkins?

-But why in the world should you care about the kind of wedding napkin to use?
+But why in the world should you care what kind of wedding napkin to use?

 Wedding Napkins: A Minute but Highly Delicate Element